5.5 Ethical Practice and Professional Boundaries

 | Data or record concern | Correct inaccuracies through proper channels | Ignore errors because they are inconvenient |

-Professional boundaries help HR stay effective.
+Professional boundaries keep HR effective.
 Being supportive does not mean becoming a personal representative for an employee or a shield for a manager.
-HR should be empathetic, but the role also requires neutrality, risk awareness, and alignment with organizational process.
-The best answer often uses language such as review, document, consult, clarify, or escalate.
+HR is empathetic, but the role also demands neutrality, risk awareness, and alignment with organizational process.
+The strongest answers use process language: review, document, consult, clarify, escalate.
+A useful boundary test is conflict of interest — if HR has a personal stake (a friendship, a prior dispute), the ethical move is to disclose it and, where needed, hand the matter to a neutral party.

-Ethical issues should be handled at the right level.
+Ethical issues should be addressed proportionally.
 A simple misunderstanding may need clarification and coaching.
-A serious concern involving dishonesty, retaliation, discrimination, harassment, safety, or misuse of information may require escalation through the appropriate process.
-The question facts determine the level of response.
+A serious concern involving dishonesty, retaliation, discrimination, harassment, safety, or misuse of information may require escalation through the appropriate channel — sometimes to legal, compliance, or an ethics hotline.
+The facts of the question set the level.
+Use this decision sequence:

-- Identify the ethical concern and affected stakeholders.
+- Identify the ethical concern and the affected stakeholders.

 - Gather enough facts to avoid acting on assumptions.